ronhowe/lab/README.md

 # Setup

-This script will pause in order for you to complete the operating system setup wizard on each virtual machine.
-For Windows 10, opt to create a local user "User" and select the Domain Join option.
+The setup script will pause in order for you to complete the operating system setup wizard on each virtual machine.
+Use the following options for setting up Windows:

+- **Windows Server**
+    - Select either Standard Edition or Datacenter Edition
+    - Select Desktop Experience only if you have customzed `GuestConfiguration.psd1` and set the `Sku` to match.
+- **Windows 10**
+    - *How would you like to set up?* - Set up for an organization
+    - *Sign in with Microsoft* - Domain join instead (lower left corner)
+    - *Who's going to use this PC?* - User

+1. Run Windows PowerShell as **Administrator**.
+2. Execute the following command(s):

 `.\New-Lab.ps1`

 # Testing

+1. Run Windows PowerShell as **Administrator**.
+2. Execute the following command(s):

 `.\Test-Lab.ps1`

 # Clean Up

+1. Run Windows PowerShell as **Administrator**.
+2. Execute the following command(s):

 `.\Remove-Lab.ps1`